ixanza/Equanimity/README.md

 - Predator Vision - Hunter's Predator Vision: H
 - Simple Horsee - Horse Whistle: Y
 - The Ultimate Dodge Mod - Dodge : Ctrl **Note to change this keybind you want to rebind the Sneak key in Skyrim Settings > Controls**
-- The Ultimate Dodge Mod - Change Dodging Style : G (This changes between side stepping and rolling)
+- The Ultimate Dodge Mod - Change Dodging Style : G (This changes between side stepping and rolling) **Note your character may be stuck in the air the first time you dodge.
+Pressing this will fix it**

 ### Ultrawide Options